gabriel-oana/synthetic_data_generator/README.md

 ### 5.5 Desired size
 Many times, one needs a file of a specific size (like 256 MB).
-This package can calculate roughly how many rows are required to be generated in your dataset and then it will create the file with that number of rows.
+This package can calculate roughly how many rows are required to be generated in your dataset, and then it will create the file with that number of rows.
 Notice, the number of rows is omitted and instead the "desired_size" parameter is filled (in MB).

 ```python